paragoner1/crisis-companion/USER_WALKTHROUGH.md

 ## 🎯 **What is Solana SOS?**

-**Solana SOS** is a life-saving app that listens for emergency phrases and automatically calls for help.
-Think of it as a personal emergency assistant that's always ready to help, even when you can't reach your phone.
+**Solana SOS** is a comprehensive emergency response app that does much more than just call for help.
+It provides professional-level medical guidance, CPR instructions, and lifeguard techniques to help you save lives when you're the only one there to help.
+Think of it as having a professional emergency medical technician in your pocket.

 ---